revgrid/revgrid/etc/revgrid.api.md

 }

 // @public (undocumented)
-export interface RevSubgrid<BCS extends RevBehavioredColumnSettings, SF extends RevSchemaField> extends RevDatalessSubgrid {
+export interface RevSubgrid<BCS extends RevBehavioredColumnSettings, SF extends RevSchemaField> {
     // (undocumented)
     readonly dataServer: RevDataServer<SF>;
     // Warning: (tsdoc-escape-greater-than) The ">" character should be escaped using a backslash to avoid confusion with an HTML tag